-In support of the ongoing commitment from Major League Baseball, its clubs and the players to increase opportunities for youth participation in baseball and softball, the Kansas City Royals, along with pitchers Kelvin Herrera and Yordano Ventura, are teaming up with the Baseball Tomorrow Fund (BTF) to host an equipment collection drive during the Mariners-Royals series at Kauffman Stadium.
-On Wednesday, September 23, fans are invited to donate new and used equipment, which will benefit the Alta Vista Charter School Baseball Program.
+KANSAS CITY, MO (May 17, 2014) -- In support of the ongoing commitment from Major League Baseball, its Clubs and the players to increase opportunities for youth participation in baseball and softball, the Kansas City Royals, along with pitchers Kelvin Herrera and Yordano Ventura, are teaming up with the Baseball Tomorrow Fund (BTF) to host an equipment collection drive during the White Sox-Royals series at Kauffman Stadium.

-In conjunction with the equipment drive, the Baseball Tomorrow Fund will award a grant of $5,000 to Guadalupe Educational Systems for the purchase of new equipment.
-Herrera and Ventura, who are in their second year as BTF Player Ambassadors, will be on hand to present a ceremonial check to representatives from the Guadalupe Educational Systems during a pre-game ceremony on Thursday, September 24.
+In conjunction with the equipment drive, the Baseball Tomorrow Fund will award a grant in the amount of $5,000 to Cristo Rey Kansas City for the purchase of new equipment.
+Herrera and Ventura, who are in their first year as BTF Player Ambassadors, will present a ceremonial check to representatives from the Cristo Rey KC Baseball Program during a pre-game ceremony on Monday, May 19.

-This year marks the 11th season that the Baseball Tomorrow Fund has teamed with Major League Baseball clubs to supplement their existing equipment collection programs and to help facilitate the creation of new programs.
+This year marks the tenth season the Baseball Tomorrow Fund has teamed with Major League Baseball Clubs to supplement their existing equipment collection programs and to help facilitate the creation of new programs.
+Last year, more than 600 pieces of baseball/softball equipment and $2,680 cash donations from Royals fans were received.